xbeat/Machine-Learning/README.md

 Caption: This code defines a function `simpson` that takes a function `f`, the integration limits `a` and `b`, and the number of subintervals `n`.
 It calculates the approximation of the integral using Simpson's Rule.

+## The Hidden Flaw in Object Detection Models

+Understanding Object Detection Models

+Object detection models like YOLO and Faster R-CNN are widely used for identifying and localizing objects in images.
+These models typically process input images to generate low-resolution feature maps, which are then used to predict bounding boxes and object classes.
+Let's explore how these models work with a simple example.

 ## Strategies to Address Overfitting in Neural Networks

 Understanding Overfitting in Neural Networks